DonghaoXu/FluentBatch/README.md

 # FluentBatch
-An automatic tool to generate Fluent journal files and submit jobs to clusters through pbs.
+FluentBatch is an automatic tool to generate Fluent journal files and submit jobs to clusters through pbs.
+It can automatically generate journal files for one case using different boundary conditions.
+Therefore, it is highly efficient in dealing with parametric studies.

 ### Usage
 First, prepare a journal template.